Aaron98990/ways-of-the-game/excessive-force.md

 Studs on a player's foot that occurs after a slide, jump (with legs together or outstretched), or lunge should be managed with an orange card (a yellow card with little leniency for a second yellow or a direct red card if the match is extremely heated).
 - [Orange Card](https://youtu.be/I9Uybj3sKpA?t=494&feature=shared),  [Orange Card](https://youtu.be/488GKHqWXCI?feature=shared&t=185)

-A kick/tackle to the head or neck that that uses high force (e.g. bicycle kicks) **Ask the player where they were hit**
+A kick/tackle to the head or neck that uses high force (e.g. bicycle kicks) **Ask the player where they were hit**
 - [Serious Foul Play 1.](https://youtu.be/kgO-Zrmj-sE?feature=shared&t=220), [Serious Foul Play 2](https://youtu.be/8kmliIasCfQ?feature=shared&t=63)

 A scissor tackle is a dangerous challenge with legs apart, so as to trap the opponent's leg or legs in between.